mjordan/larkm/README.md

 ### Updating an ARK's properties

 You can update an existing ARK's ERC metadata, policy statement, or target.
-However, an ARK's `shoulder`, `identifier`, and `ark_string` are immutable and cannot be updated. `ark_string` is the only required body field, and the ARK NAAN, shoulder, and identifier provided in the PUT request URL must match those in the "ark_string" body field.
+However, an ARK's `naan`, `shoulder`, `identifier`, and `ark_string` are immutable and cannot be updated. `ark_string` is the only required body field, and the ARK NAAN, shoulder, and identifier provided in the PUT request URL must match those in the "ark_string" body field.
 Properties included in the request body will be updated.

 Some sample queries: